Madhav-Kakumani/peoples-films/README.md

 6. Install pipenv
 7. Using pipenv - install the libraries in Pipfile
    - pipenv install --dev (installs everything under [dev-packages])
-8. Point preference > project > python interpreter to virtual environment
+8. In pycharm: go to preference > project > python interpreter and choose virtual environment created in step 5

 ## Project structure
 people